 - Best Power Supply for High-end Graphics Cards [SLI & Crossfire Ready]

 Check 6-pin & 8-pin PCIe Connectors – If your graphics card requires 6-pin / 8-pin PCIe power connectors then make sure that all the power connectors are connected to graphics card from the PSU.
-If the PCIe power connectors are not connected or are not connected properly then your graphics card will not perform to its full potential and thus you will get reduced performance in games and other graphics related applications.
+If the PCIe power connectors are not connected or are not connected properly then your graphics card will not perform to its full potential and thus you will get reduced performance in games and other graphics-related applications.

-Check Video Drivers – Install the latest video drivers for getting best performance in latest games.
+Check Video Drivers – Install the latest video drivers for getting the best performance in the latest games.
 If you are getting low performance from the latest video card drivers then you can uninstall the latest video drivers and roll back to the previous one until a newer or more updated graphics card driver is released by the GPU manufacturer.

 BSOD or Blue Screen of Death

 If you are getting Blue Screen of Death (BSOD) due to graphics card then you may want to change your video card drivers or perform a GPU BIOS update of your graphics card.
 You can go through the link given below and know about the various GPU BIOS tools and learn about how to update the BIOS of your video card.

 If your computer is booting fine but you are not getting any display then you may want to check out the display cable.
 Make sure that the display cable is working fine and is properly connected to display ports on the graphics card and the monitor.
 If the display cable is faulty then get a new high quality branded video cable for your graphics card.

 Overheating of graphics card is another major problem faced by many users.
 When your graphics card GPU, memory or VRM overheats then you can experience freezing, BSOD or crashing.
 Overheating can be caused by many factors mentioned below: